Skip to main content

 gentxs

 The gentxs directory includes a genesis transaction for each validator node.
 Each file includes a JSON encoded genesis transaction used to register a validator node at the time of genesis.
-The genesis transactions are added to the genesis.json file within each node directory during the initilization process.
+The genesis transactions are added to the genesis.json file within each node directory during the initialization process.

 nodes